Brian Wilson Presents Smile: Collaboration and assembly

-The project was not approached as an attempt to complete Smile.
-Initially, the band's goal was only to assemble a cohesive live set of Smile material that had been released to that point.
-To assist with the assembly, Sahanaja was assigned the role of "musical secretary" for Wilson and in early autumn 2003, was sent to the Beach Boys' tape vaults to download select recordings to his laptop.
+The project was not initially approached as a completion of the original Smile album, but rather as an effort to compile previously released material into a coherent live performance.
+To facilitate this, Sahanaja assumed the role of Wilson's "musical secretary" and, in late 2003, transferred selected recordings from the Beach Boys' tape vaults to a laptop computer.
 (Note: Journalist Scott Staton states that Wilson "probably wouldn't have completed" the project had engineer Mark Linett not already prepared preliminary mixes of Smile tracks for an aborted release from the late 1980s.)
-Sahanaja consulted bootlegs that he had amassed since the early 1980s, as well as an archive of literature belonging to David Leaf, which included photocopies of handwritten lyric sheets that were originally given to illustrator Frank Holmes in 1966.
+His preparatory work also involved consulting bootleg recordings he had collected since the early 1980s, as well as an archive of literature belonging to Leaf, which included photocopies of handwritten lyric sheets that were originally given to illustrator Frank Holmes in 1966.

-With Pro Tools session files loaded onto his Apple G3 iBook, Sahanaja joined Wilson at his home on numerous occasions to listen to the recordings and determine how they were originally supposed to function together.
-To relieve Wilson from the burden of deconstructing and reconstructing his own music, Sahanaja handled the task for him by transcribing the recordings as much as he possibly could, then presenting the resultant work back to him for necessary adjustments.
-At first, Sahanaja presented only the recurring motifs and chord patterns of the songs before moving onto any lyrics.
-Wilson had resisted listening to the original recordings, but eventually went through with the task.
-He later said that listening to the recordings "reawakened the bad feelings of the drugs, not the music.
+Using Pro Tools session files loaded onto his Apple G3 iBook, Sahanaja subsequently joined Wilson at his home to review the recordings and determine their original intended structure.
+Sahanaja undertook the task of transcribing and deconstructing the music, presenting his reconstructions to Wilson for feedback and revision.
+This process began with the isolation of recurring musical motifs and chord progressions before progressing to lyrical content.
+Wilson had resisted listening to the original recordings and later said that they had "reawakened the bad feelings of the drugs, not the music.
 The music was good vibes.
 The drugs were bad vibes.
 I had a bad flashback, but we got over it right away."